Detector OverviewDetector Overview lucas Wed, 11/23/2011 - 11:50

 When an atom is excited, that is, given energy, an electron goes into a higher orbit and then when it falls back, it releases this energy as a photon.
-In CMS, when a high-energy electron or photon collides with the heavy nuclei of the ECAL crystals, it generates a shower of electrons, positrons and photons, and atoms in the material take energy from the passing particles to excite their electrons.
+In CMS, when a high-energy electron or photon collides with the heavy nuclei of the ECAL crystals, it generates a shower of electrons, positrons, and photons, and atoms in the material take energy from the passing particles to excite their electrons.
 The atoms quickly ‘relax’ and the electrons each emit the extra energy as a photon of blue light.
 A photo device [see below] then picks up these ‘scintillation’ photons and the amount of light generated is proportional to the energy that was deposited in this crystal.
 This tells us the energy of the incoming electron or photon.

 What are photodetectors?

-Crystals in the endcaps use vacuum phototriodes (VPTs) because here the radiation is too high to use a silicon photodiode.
+Crystals in the endcaps use vacuum phototriodes (VPTs) because here the radiation is too high to use silicon photodiodes.
 As opposed to an APD, a VPT contains three electrodes within a vacuum.
 Initially, electrons are released when the light strikes atoms in the first electrode in the normal way.
 Then the voltage difference between electrodes accelerates the electrons into the second electrode (the anode), producing several more electrons, that are all then accelerated to the third (the dynode), releasing a second batch of electrons.
 Thus this also creates a large current from the initial tiny amount of scintillation light, which is turned into a digital signal and sent along the optic fibres to the upper level readout.

 ECAL PreshowerECAL Preshower lucas Wed, 11/23/2011 - 16:54

 In the endcap regions, where the angle between the two emerging photons from the decay of a neutral pion is likely to be small enough to cause this problem, a preshower detector sits in front of the ECAL to prevent such false signals.
-The preshower has a much finer granularity than the ECAL with detector strips 2 mm wide, compared to the 3 cm-wide ECAL crystals, and can see each of the pion-produced particles as a separate photon.
+The preshower has a much finer granularity than the ECAL with detector strips 2 mm wide, compared to the 3 cm-wide ECAL crystals, and can measure each of the pion-produced particles as a separate photon.

-The preshower is made of two planes of lead followed by silicon sensors, similar to those used in the tracker.
+The preshower is made of two planes of lead followed by silicon sensors, similar to those used in the CMS tracker.
 When a photon passes through the lead layer it causes an electromagnetic shower, containing electron-positron pairs, which the silicon sensors then detect and measure.
-From this we get a measure of the photon’s energy, whilst having two detector layers gives us two measurements, allowing us to pinpoint the particle’s position.
+From this we get a measure of the photon’s energy, while having two detector layers gives us two measurements, allowing us to pinpoint the particle’s position.

-When seemingly high-energy photons are then found in the ECAL we can extrapolate their paths back to the centre of the collision and look for their “hits” in the preshower along the way, adding the energy deposited there to the total energy from the ECAL, and deducing if they really were individual high-energy photons or photon pairs.
+When seemingly high-energy photons are then found in the ECAL, we can extrapolate their paths back to the centre of the collision and look for their “hits” in the preshower along the way, adding the energy deposited there to the total energy from the ECAL, and deducing if they really were individual high-energy photons or photon pairs.

 Energy of Hadrons (HCAL)Energy of Hadrons (HCAL) lucas Wed, 11/23/2011 - 16:58